Butterroach/fuzz/README.md

 download the interpreter.py file and make a .fuzz file containing your code, run interpreter.py with the .fuzz file as your argument, and kaboom!

+you can also run interpreter.py without any arguments to launch an interactive shell (which gets interpreted the same way files are btw)

 ### are there even any benefits

 it's lightweight ig..?